PROFILES IN EXCELLENCE

 We completely gutted the space and put in a long, cylindrical, custom-made fireplace to set the tone of living in a contemporary space.
 My client is a woodworker, and he made some amazing sculptures for the room, which we set off with glass beads behind them.
 Now they look amazing when they light up at night.
+They considered some wall mounted lights to continue this effect, and though they found examples they adored, in the end, they were very happy with the fireplace and some other finds.
 His wife is a painter, and I suggested she paint a piece of art for the wall.
 With their combined creative output, it became a very personalized space.

 LOOKING FOR A HERO

 Next we picked colors from the desert for the pillows to create a pop of color while everything else remained neutral.
 As you can see, this helped accentuate the view to the outside desert, which became its own form of art – a hero, if you will.
 As you can imagine, with all the stained glass, there was no hero in the room because the colors were constantly in conflict with one another.

 In the master bedroom we incorporated another custom-designed fireplace that was again a collaboration between my client and our interior design team.
 We took advantage of the soffit by creating the master headboard and made use of the outside landscape as our hero.
 We also completely redid the bathroom and made it more contemporary with the floating bench, the shower, and some very nice fittings.

 This was the clients’ first contemporary residence, so we relied on a real partnership where we worked together on what this home could become.
 We learned through trusting each other to really execute the design process in a proper way.